 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to \$250,000 per offense.

-For more information, please see the Web site of the U.S. Copyright Office at www.copyright.gov, especially their FAQ's at www.copyright.gov/help.faq.
+For more information, please see the Web site of the U.S. Copyright Office at www.copyright.gov, especially their FAQ's.

 Reporting Copyright Infringement